-GN20.2b shows some clear differences in the morphology with respect to the other two DSFGs.
-It presents a compact brightness distribution that can be modelled by a single S\'ersic profile with $n$\,=\,4.51\pmm0.25, $R_\mathrm{eff}$\,=\,1.30\pmm0.05\,kpc and $b/a$\,=\,0.72\pmm0.03.
+GN20.2b shows clear differences in the morphology with respect to the other two DSFGs.
+It presents a compact brightness distribution that can be modelled by a single S\'ersic profile with $n$\,=\,4.51\pmm0.25, $R_\mathrm{eff}$\,=\,1.30\pmm0.05\,kpc, and $b/a$\,=\,0.72\pmm0.03.
 We have tested, for completeness, the possibility of the presence of a point-source along with the S\'ersic profile.
-However, we discarded this approach as it yields larger residuals and a higher Bayesian Information Criterion (BIC) index.
+However, we discarded this approach as it yields larger residuals and a higher Bayesian information criterion (BIC) index.
 The residuals of the single S\'ersic profile display an elongated (to the NW) structure, although it might be created by two close intense blobs.
-These residuals are aligned with the slightly elongated inner contours from the original F560W image (see Fig.~\ref{fig:lenstronomy}), which disagree with the external orientation depicted with the outermost contours (PA\,\simi0\degr).
+These residuals are aligned with the slightly elongated inner contours from the original F560W image (see Fig.~\ref{fig:lenstronomy}), which disagree with the external orientation depicted with the outermost contours (PA\,\simi0\,\degr).
 This difference in the orientation of the inner regions may indicate the presence of an internal sub-structure, such as an inner disc.
 Another possible scenario is that GN20.2b is an object in a merging stage very close to the post-coalescence, in which the gravitational interaction could have created this difference between the inner and outer isophotes.
 Further observations of this target at a better spatial resolution and larger exposure time are needed to shed light to its peculiar morphology.
 The rest-frame UV image of this galaxy (see Fig.~\ref{fig:UV-MIRI_images}) presents a compact intense emission in the very central region of the galaxy, which is spatially coincident with the near-IR brightness peak.
-This result contrasts with the other 2 DSFGs, where we do not find any emission in the nuclear regions, suggesting that this object is less extinguished in its nucleus and/or it has a different nuclear type that enhances its UV emission.
+This result contrasts with the other two DSFGs, where we do not find any emission in the nuclear regions, suggesting that this object could be less extinguished in its nucleus.